Skip to main content

 app.listen(3001)

 The evaluate() function is where your logic lives.
-It could be:
+It can run:

 • Heuristic checks: HTTP status code, response size, content-type validation

-• AI evaluation: send response body to an LLM and ask “is this a valid response?”
+• AI judgment: send response body to an LLM and ask “is this a valid response?”

 • Schema validation: check if the response matches an expected JSON schema